Recent Blog Articles

 Harvard researchers continue to support their healthy eating plate

 Guide to Eating a Healthy Meal Based on Latest Science Addresses Shortcomings in U.S. Government's MyPlate

-Harvard Health Publishing, in conjunction with nutrition experts at Harvard School of Public Health (HSPH) first unveiled the Healthy Eating Plate in 2011.
-It's an evidence-based visual guide that provides a blueprint for eating a healthy meal.
+Harvard Health Publications, in conjunction with nutrition experts at Harvard School of Public Health (HSPH) first unveiled the Healthy Eating Plate in 2011.
+It’s an evidence-based visual guide that provides a blueprint for eating a healthy meal.
 Like the U.S. government's MyPlate, the Healthy Eating Plate is simple and easy to understand—and it addresses important deficiencies in the MyPlate icon.